Beta2026 Launch

 1. Try Mediation First

 Before incurring family court costs, exhaust mediation options.
 Even partial agreement reduces what the court must decide.
 You need a MIAM anyway - take it seriously.
+The Family Mediation Voucher Scheme contributes up to £500 for children cases.

 2. Consider Limited Representation